sickozell/SickoCV/README.md

 **Global Settings** (drumPlayerXtra only)
 In this menu there are options to clear all the slots or the root folder.
 It is also used to apply settings to all the slots: Zoom, Lightboxes color and time fading.

+**Store samples in Patch**
+This option allows to save the loaded samples in vcv patch file to use it on other machines or if the orginal sample files are missing.
+Please note that this could make the patch filesize very large.

 #### SLOT CONTEXT MENU
 Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) the slot context menu is open with following options: